 Athletic Center, x2330

-The Office of Career Services is dedicated to assisting students in exploring career and major options, as well as supporting students in seeking full- and part-time employment.
-Students typically participate in workshops and/or work individually with a Career Counselor to clarify career goals, take career interest assessments, develop a resume, prepare for interviews, apply to graduate school, and develop successful job search strategies.
-The Office maintains a library of reference materials on job-hunting techniques, career descriptions, and requirements related to various majors.
-Job listings are provided in the Office and atwww.collegecentral.com/lasellon the web.
-It's never too early to check out the Office of Career Services.
+The Career Counselors are available to help all students clarify career goals, take career interest assessments, develop a solid resume, prepare for interviews, apply to graduate school and develop successful job search strategies.
+The Office provides several resources and tools related to job-hunting techniques, career descriptions, and requirements for various majors.
+Job listings are provided in the Office and at www.collegecentral.com/lasell on the web.

 More Information: Career Services

 The mission of the Center for Spiritual Life is to provide educational and support activities to all students seeking assistance and information pertaining to their spiritual and religious lives.
 Programming sponsored by the Center has included: discussion groups, speakers, religious holiday events, and worship services.
 The Center seeks to foster students' development as they reflect on personal and community values; grow in understanding of various faith traditions; participate in an exchange of ideas with other students; and receive counsel and support when faced with life's challenges.
 The Center for Spirtual Life maintains partnerships with a number of local houses of worship including: Jewish, Islamic, Roman Catholic and Protestant congregations.
 Student are encouraged to live out the college's "Connected Learning" philosophy through their involvement in lively community worship and fellowship.
 The Director of the Center is an ordained minister who is available for pastoral counseling.
 Students are always welcome to stop by at the Center, which is located in Case House.